radams15/castor/README.md

 - Open Castor and visit gemini://gemini.circumlunar.space and enjoy your trip!

+## Using client certificate

+Castor expects your certificates to be placed in your home directory and named after the gemini capsule domain.
+For example to water your plant on `gemini://astrobotany.mozz.us/plant` you will need to have `astrobotany.mozz.us.crt` and `astrobotany.mozz.us.key` available in your home.

 ## Mailing list

 If you have questions, feature requests, bugs or you just want to keep up to date with Castor you